Nuwan128/SlideCaptureApplication/README.md

 - **Start/Stop Confirmation:** Confirms with the user before starting or stopping the capture process.

 ## 👥 UI Support
-The UI design and tooltips were supported by [Your Friend's Name].
-For further UI-related inquiries, contact them at: [UI Support Email Address].
+The UI design and tooltips were supported by [Subhash Jeewantha].
+For further UI-related inquiries, contact them at: [hvsjeewantha4@gmail.com].

 ## 💻 Installation
 To install this application: